The virtual health revolution: what’s coming and how could it change healthcare

 Understanding the new digital healthcare age

 Every now and again, something new and techy pops up in healthcare news.
 A new ultrasound that offers 3D-imaging of babies, a 3D printer that can produce customized prosthetics for patients, doctors offering patients consultations via Skype on home tablets, smartphones, and computers.
-This new age places more value on anything that seems Amazon-esque, whereas trips to the doctors are like brick and mortar bookstores.
-So what are we really talking when we talk about a digital healthcare revolution?
+Just recently, the emirates even launched the world’s first AI-powered COVID-19 test.
+This new age places more value on anything that seems Amazon-esque, whereas trips to the doctors are like brick-and-mortar bookstores.
+So what are we really talking about when we talk about a digital healthcare revolution?

 Here are a few quick explanations of common terms used in the digital and virtual health space, as well as examples of where you’re most likely to see such innovations: